Robotics and Autonomous SystemsFind a programme

 Professor Alan Winfield, (Professor), Public engagement; swarm robotics.

-Applications are welcome throughout the year.
 All applications received will be assessed by the FARSCOPE CDT management team between January and March.
 Shortlisted applicants will be invited to attend an interview between February and April.
-Offers will be made between March and April.
+Early application is recommended as the programme will close once the places are filled.

 REF 2014 results